-I’m a big believer and advocator of the fact that eating healthy doesn’t have to be expensive or time-consuming (I actually just wrote a post for my Weight Watchers blog “Fit for Life” on this exact topic), and it’s something that I personally put into practice in my own life so that I can hopefully lead others by example.
+I’m a big believer and advocator of the fact that eating healthy doesn’t have to be expensive or time-consuming.
+It’s something that I personally put into practice in my own life so that I can hopefully lead others by example.

 I think there is a lot of confusion about what it means to “eat clean” and I love having the opportunity to help demystify the many misconceptions people have and am humbled to be able to show people just how easy and tasty healthy eating can actually be!

 You have a great list of highlights that you’ve been able to experience in your career.
 What are your future ambitions?